Total Ankle Replacement

 Case presentation:

-Pre-operative x rays showing end stage ankle arthritis with total loss of cartilage and joint space:
+Pre-operative x-rays showing end-stage ankle arthritis with total loss of cartilage and joint space:

-Post-operative X ray showing successful total ankle replacement:
+Post-operative X-ray showing successful total ankle replacement:

 Testimonial:

-Dr. Kris DiNucci, Foot and Ankle Center of Arizona, has orchestrated the process and has done a great job for me.
+Dr. Kris DiNucci, Foot and Ankle Center of Arizona has orchestrated the process and has done a great job for me.
 For the surgery, he referred me to one of the top US teams for the STAR ankle replacement, at the Palo Alto Medical Foundation, in California.
-He has since brought one of the team members, who was involved in both my surgeries, into his practice, Dr. Kenneth Hegewald.
+He has since brought one of the team members, who was involved in both my surgeries, into his practice, Dr. Kenneth Hereward.

 If you have interest for you or someone else, their North Scottsdale office is at 480-342-9999 (Arizonafoot.com).